raphamorim/ranza/readme.md

 #### Status (stable)

-Status from all dependencies in `package.json`
+Run in folder root to get the status from all dependencies in `package.json`

 ```sh
 $ ranza status